Nhlest/hcc/README.md

 ```
 `gcc main.c a.s && ./a.out`

-Get confirm that the output result is indeed `55`
+Confirm that the output result is indeed `55`